First Steps on pagure¶

-Pagure support multiple ssh keys per user, to add more than a ssh key to your user account just add your new ssh key in your authentication settings (one key per row), this way you will be able to push commits to your repository from a different computer.
+Pagure supports multiple ssh keys per user.
+To add more than one ssh key to your user account just add your new ssh key in your authentication settings (one key per row), this way you will be able to push commits to your repository from a different computer.

 Configure the default email address¶

-If the pagure instance you use is using local user authentication, then when you created your account you could choose whichever email address you prefer to use, but in the case (like pagure.io) where the pagure instance relies on an external authentication service, the email address provided by this service may be different from the one you prefer.
+If the pagure instance you use is using local user authentication, you can choose whichever email address you prefer to use during account creation.
+But in the case (like pagure.io) where the pagure instance relies on an external authentication service, the email address provided by this service may be different from the one you prefer.

-Your settings’ page (cf the image above for how to access to the page) allow you to add multiple email address and set one as default.
+The settings page of your account (see above for how to access the page) allows you to add multiple email addresses and set one as default.

 Your default email address is the address that will be used to send you notifications and also as the email address in the git commit if you merge a pull-request with a merge commit.

 For online editing, when doing the commit, you will be presented with the list of valid email addresses associated with your account and you will be able to choose which one you wish to use.

 All email addresses will need to be confirmed to be activated, this is done via a link sent by email to the address.
 If you do not receive this link, don’t forget to check your spam folder!